QuadSpinner/Gaea-Docs/source/Guide/9-Appendix/Parallel.md

 #### Deterministic Output

-Some like @Wizard and @Erosion will present it in the form a `Deterministic` checkbox, without chunk parameters.
+Some nodes like @Wizard and @Erosion will present Parallel Processing in the form a `Deterministic` checkbox, without chunk parameters.

 Due to the nature of these algorithms and parallel processing, the erosion flow may differ slightly each time.
 To ensure 100% exact results every time, you can turn on the `Deterministic` option.
 However, this will force Gaea to use a single processor core which will result in slower processing.